Kneckter/SpawnpointClusterTool/README.md

 Review the other options in the config file.
 All options in the config file can be passed on the command line, which can be viewed with the `-h` or `--help` flags.

-- '--db-name', Name of the database to be used (required).
-- '--db-user', Username for the database (required).
-- '--db-pass', Password for the database (required).
-- '--db-host', IP or hostname for the database (defaults to 127.0.0.1).
-- '--db-port', Port for the database (defaults to 3306).

 - '-cf', '--config', Set configuration file (defaults to ./config.ini).')
 - '-of', '--output', The base filename without extension to write cluster data to (defaults to outfile).
 - '-geo', '--geofence', The name of the RDM quest instance to use as a geofence (required).

 - '-sp', '--spawnpoints', Have spawnpoints included in cluster search (defaults to false).
 - '-r', '--radius', Maximum radius (in meters) where spawnpoints are considered close (defaults to 70).